HikmetG/ClosingCpuBoost/README.md

 3) You should edit your power schemes, and in one of them, the 'Processor Performance Boost Mode' should be disabled.
 In the end, you should have two different power schemes: one with the 'Processor Performance Boost Mode' enabled, and the other with it disabled.

 4) You can find your power scheme guid with that command on cmd: powercfg /list

+5) If you edit the bash file, you will see two commands: 'SET boost' and 'SET NoBoost'.
+You should replace the right-hand side of these commands with the relevant values for your system.
+The GUID for the power scheme with boost enabled should be assigned to 'SET boost = ...'.